xmartinezpujol/wpa-ssr-react/README.md

 * Lists should be virtualized, if I had more time I would use collections/masonry from react-virtualized to load images for better performance.

+* Cover error cases, API failed req, Flickr API, etc. Track errors + log + show user info.

-* Bundles could be splitted using Webpacks code-splitter (chunks).
+* Bundles could be splitted using Webpack's code-splitter (chunks).

 * Build process needs a bit more work.
 Dev environtment could be run also in Docker.

+* ARIA

 ### Tech Stack
 ReactJS, Redux, Storybook, NodeJS, Express, Webpack4, Jest, Enzyme, Cypress.